 Table 2 outlines acceptable Peak Vibration Velocity (PVV) across different frequencies based on the type of structure.
-The 'Kings cliff Tafe' has been determined to be a Line 1 building, the Residential properties to the east of the site have been determined as line 2 buildings and A PVV value of 20 mm/s was adopted based on this assessment (Refer to previous report DLT-01-Q1013 / VIB1 / v1. final).
+The 'Kingscliff Tafe' has been determined to be a Line 1 building, the Residential properties to the east of the site have been determined as line 2 buildings and A PVV value of 20 mm/s was adopted based on this assessment (refer to previous report DLT-01-Q1013 / VIB3 / v2f).

-ADE site visits on the $3^{rd}$ , $18^{th}$ and $23^{rd}$ of October 2019 had results >5mm/s as can be seen in figures 2, 3 and 4 of this report.
-The activities undertaken by ADE included manoeuvring within close proximity to the vibration sensors in the enclosure and can be correlated with the peaks on these particular days (refer to Appendix B - ADE Site Time Summary).
+ADE site visits on the $21^{st}$ of November 2019 had results >5mm/s as can be seen in Figures 3 and 5 of this report.
+The activities undertaken by ADE included manoeuvring within close proximity to the vibration sensors in the enclosure and replacing the vibration sensor in the eastern monitoring location.
+These values can be correlated with the peaks on these particular days (refer to Appendix B - ADE Site Time Summary).